I woke up one morning and realized it was mid-March and wondered what's next for me and my business, and well..my life?

 To add onto living that CEO life, I've had more time in the mornings to do more writing.
 Writing is my quick fix to get things off my mind and sometimes there's so much going on that it seems like there's not enough time in the day to let those words stream out of my brain and though my pen, but when it does it's so relieving.

-In corner of my apartment, I set-up my mini-studio and get creative with different outfits and take self-portraits.
+In a small corner of my apartment, I set-up my mini-studio and get creative with different outfits and take self-portraits.
 If you're wondering why take photos of myself, here's why: you're hiring a person not just a photographer.
 I'm sure you knew that already.
 The truth is, there aren't that many photos of myself so sometimes I do this when I need to pop into my Instagram feed or say hello on Facebook.
 This helps cool people like *you* see who's feed their on and what I look like in case you happen to bump into me at Starbucks.
 So, I'm sure you'll be seeing more of me on your social media feed.

 Having clients who trust me to handle their newborn babies are honestly the sweetest (okay, you're all the sweetest)!
 Having done two of these sessions back-to-back in the past month has been so great.
 With the Spring, I look forward to shooting more portrait sessions in the coming weeks.
 Can't wait!
 (If you haven't booked yet head over to my Contact page and let's get these done for you!)